Stacey Solomon: Personal life

-Solomon had her first child in 2008 at age 18, with her then-boyfriend Dean Cox.
+Solomon had her first son in 2008 at age 17, with her then-boyfriend Dean Cox.
 Her second son, born in 2012, was fathered by her ex-fiancé Aaron Barnham.

 Solomon began dating television personality Joe Swash in 2016 after they met during the tenth series of I'm a Celebrity...
 Get Me Out of Here! in 2010.
-They have a son together, born in May 2019.
-On 4 October 2021, her 32nd birthday, she announced that she had given birth to a daughter that same day.

-She announced her engagement to Swash on her Instagram page on 24 December 2020.
-Solomon and Swash were married at their home on 24 July 2022.
+They were engaged on 24 December 2020, and were married at their home on 24 July 2022.
+They have three children together: a son, born in May 2019, a daughter, born in October 2021 and a daughter born in February 2023.
 She is also the stepmother of Swash's son from a previous relationship.

-On 28 December 2022, Solomon announced she was 8 months pregnant with her fifth child and third with Swash.
-In February 2023, she gave birth to their daughter, Belle.

 Solomon has been open about dealing with anxiety.